ArttuOll/SpaceC/README.md

 # SpaceC

-An interpreted C-like programming language
+A small interpreted C-like programming language.
+This is the complete specification, only variables and arithmetic are implemented.

 ***